Skip to main content

 Certification

 Come build your career as an Ayurvedic Health Counselor, supported by world-renowned professors of Ayurvedic medicine.
-Mount Madonna Institute’s Ayurvedic Health Counselor (AHC) program is offered over a 12-month period and consists of successful completion of the six-month Ayurveda Educator (AE) curriculum – where you will experience interactive lectures, yoga (asana, pranayama & meditation) classes, clinical observations, and integration sessions – followed by 180 hours of in-person practicum.
+Mount Madonna Institute’s Ayurvedic Health Counselor (AHC) program is offered over a 12-month period and consists of successful completion of the six-month Ayurveda Educator (AE) curriculum – where you will experience interactive lectures, yoga (asana (postures), pranayama (breathing techniques), and meditation), clinical observations, and integration sessions – followed by an additional three-months of lectures, yoga, clinical observations and integration sessions, plus a 65 hours of in-person practicum.

-The practicum, which is completed over the second six-month period, comprise two 10-day in-person courses designed to give you supervised practical knowledge, and where you will apply theory to practice through a variety of hands-on learning experiences in Ayurvedic Diagnosis, Nutrition, Herbology, Lifestyle Practices, Yoga, Chanting/Sanskrit, Ayurvedic Therapies, Jyotish, Professional Practices, Case Study and Client Interactions.
-Additionally, you will meet monthly for integration sessions and complete your clinical hours with ongoing online supervision.
+The practicum includes seven days of in-person courses designed to give you supervised practical knowledge, where you will apply theory to practice through a variety of hands-on learning experiences in Ayurvedic Diagnosis, Applied Nutrition & Herbology, Ayurvedic Therapies, and Clinical Internship.
+After the in-person practicum, you will meet monthly for 3 months and complete your online client consultations with ongoing supervision before coming back for a final online weekend to present case studies.

 The AHC curriculum is the foundation for further studies, including Ayurvedic Practitioner, Ayurvedic Yoga Therapy or a Masters Degree in Ayurveda.

-Apply for the Ayurveda Educator (AE) program, noting your desire to continue into the AHC program.
-Later you will have an opportunity to apply for the AHC Practicums through a separate application.
+Apply for the Ayurveda Educator program, noting your desire to continue into the AHC program.
+Later, you will have an opportunity to apply for the AHC Practicums through a separate application.

 ayurvedic health counselor